src-d/blog/content/post/ml_in_containers.md

 We are using the [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) trigger here to lazily update the child containers.
-As you see, some versions are hardcoded which is bad; we cannot open source the complete infrastructure repository for the evident reasons so we are not ashamed much.
-This is the payload `Dockerfile` aka `srcd/science`:
+As you see, some versions are hardcoded which is unfortunate.
+This is the payload `Dockerfile` aka `src-d/science` for one of our R&D machines (full file later in the post):

 ```
-FROM srcd/nvidia-driver
+FROM src-d/nvidia-driver
 ...
 ```

 Our hardware setup has two GPUs which were inserted in the proper slots to enable peer to peer memory exchange.
-We hit the nasty bug with [Intel IOMMU](https://www.kernel.org/doc/Documentation/Intel-IOMMU.txt).
+We initially hit a nasty bug with [Intel IOMMU](https://www.kernel.org/doc/Documentation/Intel-IOMMU.txt).
 Particularly, when we invoked `cudaMemcpyPeer()`, it hanged and `dmesg` showed

 ```